jake-drysdale/blog/content/blog/stylegan-drumsynth/index.md

 		src="">
 	</audio>
 </figure>
+--->
 Some more examples can be found here: https://soundcloud.com/beatsbygan

 #### Interpolation demonstration

 The proposed system learns to map points in the latent space to the generated waveforms.
 The structure of the latent space can be explored by interpolating between points in the space.
-For the following experiments, the GAN was trained with a latent space dimensionality of size 3.

 ![z_space_fig](./z_spacev2.png)